 - The JIE Senior Author Best Paper Prize

-The sole author of a Best Paper Prize winning paper, or the first author of a multi-authored paper, is given a prize of US$250.
-The author(s) of Best Paper Prize winning papers will (all) receive a certificate and acknowledgement in the JIE, plus one year's free membership in the International Society for Industrial Ecology (ISIE).
-Best Paper Prize winners will be announced in the first possible issue of the JIE, and Best Paper Prize winners from the two preceding years will receive their Certificate and Check at the next biennial ISIE conference.
+The sole author of a Best Paper Prize winning paper, or the first author of a multi-authored paper, is given a prize of US$750.
+The author(s) of Best Paper Prize winning paper receives a certificate and acknowledgement in the JIE, plus one year’s free membership in the International Society for Industrial Ecology (ISIE).
+The committee may at its discretion award two prizes in the best junior category instead of one prize in each category.
+Best Paper Prize winners are announced in the first possible issue of the JIE, and Best Paper Prize winners from the two preceding years receive their Certificate and Check at the next biennial ISIE conference.

 Selection Criteria and Eligibility

 Papers will be selected and evaluated according to the following criteria:

 - Professional Merit (40%): Creativity and originality in research questions, methods and applications, as well as scientific and professional quality of the research.

 - Contribution (40%): Societal or scientific significance of the topic or problem investigated, usefulness and relevance to society in the field of industrial ecology.

 - Presentation Quality (20%): Readability, language, organization and presentation of concepts, methods, facts, arguments, etc.

 To be eligible for the JIE Junior Best Paper Prize, the author, or the first author of a multi- authored paper, must be younger than 36 years as of the date of online publication.
 In the case of a junior multi-authored paper, the co-authors must confirm that the first author has done most of the work and taken the lead role in writing the paper.